One of the biggest challenges for small business owners is finding funds to launch, run and grow businesses.

 - Specialized grants, including small business grants for women and minorities and businesses impacted by COVID-19

-Federal grants are most stringent when it comes to the type of organizations being targeted.
-Such grants are typically offered to organizations that benefit and promote the welfare of our national community in some way.
+The requirements for a government grant for small business are strict.
+Federal government small business grants are usually offered to organizations that benefit and promote the welfare of our national community in some way.
 For example, grants are often provided to companies in the following sectors:

 - Environmental conservation

 - Scientific and technological research